akifmertturk/gpa/README.md

            ~~

 ```
-If you want to use a file as input file, then save the input values in a `.txt` file,
+If you want to use a file as inputand save it for the later usage, then create a `.txt` file, save the input values in that file,
 and then type the following command;
 `./gpa < input-file-name.txt`
 That's it!